-Marcus Rockey has bought and sold over 8.7 million pounds worth of used cars in the U.K during the last 22 years.
+Marcus Rockey (Used Car Guy) has been buying and selling used cars in the UK across the last 31 years.

-Here, he lifts the hood and reveals 24 of the essential steps to buying a second hand car that’s genuine, reliable and excellent value.
+Here, he lifts the hood and reveals 24 of the essential steps to buying a used car that is genuine, reliable and excellent value for money.

 Car Buyers Guide & Tips

-1. Genuine Mileage.
-1 in 12 cars have mileage discrepancies and car clocking is becoming more common now than every before.
+1 in 12 cars have mileage discrepancies and car clocking is becoming more common now than ever before.
 Nothing has a bigger impact on value for your money than buying a car that is true to its appearance and price tag.

 Does the paint work look too shiny and new for the mileage, (possible accident damage?)
 Is the overall condition too worn and used for its mileage?

 An informed decision here can save you precious time and a stack of money.

 Higher mileage cars will surely have chips in the paintwork.
 Lower mileage cars should be free from excessive wear in the seats, steering wheel, bonnet, bumpers and mirrors.